gfke/period/README.md

 A class that provides a DTO to represent a time period and methods to render the dates of which it consists

+It will always expand the provided dates for start and end to be the start and end of the period they are in.
+Start date will always be monday, the first of the month, the beginning of the quarter or the year End date will always be sunday, the last of the month, the end of the quarter or the year

+Only if PeriodMode DAYS is chosen, the dates will keep their exact values

 ## Install